RodMLGH/ITAI-2376-workforce-scheduling-agent/README.md

 If needed, install the packages manually:
 `python -m pip install pandas numpy scikit-learn tensorflow ortools google-genai python-dotenv crewai`

+This project was implemented and tested as a local Python application using a `requirements.txt` file for dependencies and a `.env` file for API credentials.

 ## Gemini API Setup

 Create a `.env` file in the project root.
 This file is not included in the repository for security reasons.